oracle-livelabs/database-maa/zdm-physical-offline/migrate-db/migrate-db.md

    **$ZDM_HOME/bin/zdmcli query job -jobid 3**

-   here 3 is the jobid.
+   Here 3 is the jobid.

    You will receive a similar ouput as below.